What To Put In A Wildfire “Go Bag”

 • Pet ID or vaccination records

-Beyond the essentials, including a few extra items in your emergency kit can provide much-needed comfort, practical support, and peace of mind during an evacuation.
+Beyond the essentials, including a few extra items in your emergency kit can provide much-needed comfort, practical support, and clarity during an evacuation.
 These items can help you and your family stay more comfortable in shelters, vehicles, or other temporary accommodations while also preparing you for unexpected challenges.
 Here are some useful additions to consider:

 • Books and board games.